thdrmrphy/1st-balmain-venturer-scouts/Constitution.md

     * A vacancy is created, i.e.:
         * Unit Council member leaves Venturers, has HSC work, etc.;
         * Unit grows and new Unit Council member is required;
-    * The beginning of the calendar year, in which case all Unit Council members are required to be reelected.
+    * The beginning of the calendar year, in which case all Unit Council members are required to be reelected, unless all members of the Unit agree that this is not required.
 * The voting process is as follows:
     1. The entire Unit is surveyed for interest in becoming a member of the Unit Council.
     2. Interested and informed members can apply for candidacy.